voedger/voedger-docs/README.md

 **Business Owners**

-- Save your money and time by an order of magnitude.
+- Save your money by an order of magnitude.

 **Product Owners**